Set Current Location

 Explore Edmonton's beginnings as a fur trading post at Canada's largest living museum.
 Walk around recreations of life in Edmonton as it was in 1846, 1885, 1905, and during the Depression.
 Learn how a beaver hat is made, see the way children lived on the homestead, get your picture taken in the historical style, and visit an old-fashioned soda fountain.
 There are also annual and special events like the children's Easter candy hunt that are sure to delight visitors of all ages.

 The Saskatchewan River flows south and east of Rundle Park, which is located in the northeastern sector of Edmonton.
-Overlooking the picturesque North Saskatchewan river, the park has good amenities like well marked trails, swimming center, tennis courts, soccer fields, volleyball court, and a disc golf court.
-You can also hire a paddle-boat, go skating, or try your hand at the Rundle Park Golf Course, an 18-hole executive par three golf course.
+Overlooking the picturesque North Saskatchewan river, the park has convenient amenities such as well-marked trails, a swimming center, tennis courts, soccer fields, volleyball court, and a disc golf court.
+You can also hire a paddle-boat, go skating, or try your hand at golfing at the 18-hole Rundle Park Golf Course.
 There are well maintained picnic sites at the park as well.
-Come in here and spend some time away from the hustle bustle of the city.
+Drop by with loved ones and spend some time away from the hustle and bustle of the city.